Spasman/rcon_example/README.md

 player_get_powerup:
 Triggers when a player gets a power up
-"ID": ID of player who got a power up.
+"PlayerID": ID of player who got a power up.
 "PowerUp": Power up ID of the type of power up the player got.
 "X": X coordinate of the player when the power up was activated.
 "Y": Y coordinate of the player when the power up was activated.

+player_taunt:
+Triggers when a player uses a emote, such as /drink or /smoke "PlayerID": The ID of the player who emoted.
+"TauntID": The ID of the emote used.

 player_spawn:
 Triggers when a player or NPC respawns.
-"ID": Returns the ID of the player who spawned.
+"PlayerID": Returns the ID of the player who spawned.
 "X": Returns the X coordinate of where the player spawned.
 "Y": Returns the Y coordinate of where the player spawned.
 "Hat": Returns the hat ID of the player